Mahdi-Moosa/PMIpred/README.md

 - scripts/PMIpred_protein.py		offline version of the protein module in PMIpred

 - benchmark/				DREAMM, PPM, MODA, and PMIpred data for 27 benchmark proteins (+3 TM proteins)

+_Notes:_ To get this working, you need to download variables.
+Download link is provided at DOWNLOAD_LINK file in the scripts/final_model directory